persomi/graval/README.markdown

 # graval

-An experimental FTP server framework.
+Go FTP server framework.
 By providing a simple driver class that responds to a handful of methods you can have a complete FTP server.

 Some sample use cases include persisting data to: